awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 ### Using SASL/SCRAM authentication<a name="msk-permissions-add-secret"></a>

-Amazon MSK supports Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\) authentication\.
+Amazon MSK supports Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\) authentication with TLS encryption\.
 You can control access to your Amazon MSK clusters by setting up user name and password authentication using an AWS Secrets Manager secret\.
 For more information, see [Username and password authentication with AWS Secrets Manager](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 Note that Amazon MSK does not support SASL/PLAIN authentication\.